Eladio Martínez

+Eladio Martínez (May 19, 1912 – 1990) was a Paraguayan musician.

+Life and family

-Eladio Martínez was born in Paraguarí, Paraguay, on May 19, 1912, son of Lorenzo Martínez and Nicolasa Benítez.
-He belonged to a family of musicians.
+Martínez was born in Paraguarí on May 19, 1912.
+He was born into a family of musicians, to Lorenzo Martínez and Nicolasa Benítez.
 His father was a bandleader of a group formed entirely by his relatives in Villarrica.

-Childhood and youth

-Initially learn to play the flute and later the guitar, an instrument that he used to play fluently, although his most remarkable contribution to the music was as singer and composer.
+Initially he learn to play the flute and later the guitar, an instrument that he used to play fluently, although his most remarkable contribution to the music was as singer and composer.

-He moved to Asuncion in 1928.
+He moved to Asunción in 1928.
 His participation at a folkloric amateur competition sponsored by Roque Centurión Miranda at the Municipal Theatre was the event that convinced the most to become a professional musician.
 In that occasion won the first prize representing Villarica and performing "Che la reina" by Emiliano R. Fernández and Félix Pérez Cardozo.
 It was 1930.

 In 1931, he traveled to Montevideo, Uruguay, and afterward moved to Buenos Aires, where he joined Mauricio Cardozo Ocampo in the famous duo "Martínez-Cardozo".
 This was the first Paraguayan band that performed at the important SODRE Hall of Montevideo, among other places.

 He married Aida Ayala.
 His sons "Lobo" and Jorge "Lobito" Martínez are also popular and talented musicians.

+He died in 1990 in Asunción.